unbit/uwsgi-docs/PushingStats.rst

 The 'file' stats pusher
 ***********************

-By default the 'file' stats pusher is available.
+By default the 'file' stats pusher is available up to 1.9.18.
+Starting from 1.9.19 is available as a plugin (stats_pusher_file).

 It allows you to save json chunks to a file (open in appended mode)